kristiinara/GraphifySwift/README.md

     MATCH (c:Class)
     WHERE c.depth_of_inheritance > shortTermMemoryCap
     RETURN
-    	c.app_key as app_key,
+    	distinct(c.app_key) as app_key,
-    	c.name as class_name,
-    	c.depth_of_inheritance as dept_of_inheritance
+    	count(distinct c) as number_of_smells

 ##### Parameters
 Queries classes that have an unusually deep inheritance tree.
 Finds classes with depth of inheritance larger than the short term memory cap.

 ##### How are parameters determined
-Short term memory cap is currently set to 6.
+Short term memory cap is currently set to 7.
 Referenced article says that this is commonly agreed on.
 Probably needs additional investigation or trying out different values.

 ##### Implementation details